luyadev/luya/docs/guide/app-security.md

     'id' => 'myapp',
     // ...
     'ensureSecureConnection' => true,
-    // ...
 ]
 ```

-When enabling `ensureSecureConnection` a few other security mechnism are triggered as well, like cookies use secure flag and a few headers will be set (Strict-Transport-Security, X-XSS-Protection, X-Frame-Options => "SAMEORIGIN".
+When enabling `ensureSecureConnection` a few other security mechnism are triggered as well, like cookies use secure flag and a few headers will be set `Strict-Transport-Security`, `X-XSS-Protection`, `X-Frame-Options => "SAMEORIGIN"` in order to prevent [Clickjacking](https://de.wikipedia.org/wiki/Clickjacking).

 ## Secure login